0xMIEL/alias/docs/project.md

 - **Security Measures**: The implementation of JSON Web Tokens (JWT) ensures that user authentication and authorization are handled securely, providing peace of mind regarding user data and interactions.

-- **Future Enhancements**: The outlined future enhancements aim to further improve player engagement and customization, allowing for personalized player statistics and varied difficulty levels, ensuring that the game continues to evolve with user needs.
+- **Future Enhancements**: The outlined future enhancements aim to further improve player engagement and customization, allowing for personalized player statistics, ensuring that the game continues to evolve with user needs.

 This project was a collaborative effort by a team of four developers, who learned a great deal throughout the development process.
 From navigating technical challenges to implementing best practices in coding and design, each member gained invaluable experience that will contribute to their future endeavors in software development.